Nyerguds/MobiusMapEditor/MANUAL.md

 You can switch between the different editing modes using the six first letters on the top two rows on your keyboard; Q-W-E-R-T-Y and A-S-D-F-G on classic a US qwerty keyboard.
 Note that these keys are interpreted positionally on the keyboard, meaning that they will work in the intended logical way on different-region keyboard, like the German 'qwertz' and French 'azerty'.

+As is standard in most programs, Undo and Redo are linked to \[Ctrl\]+\[Z\] and \[Ctrl\]+\[Y\] respectivelt.
+Note that the Undo/Redo history includes edits to Triggers and Teamtypes, though since those are large operations, a warning will be shown before an undo on those is applied.
+Some actions in the Map settings, such as enabling the *Aftermath* expansion units or changing ini rules, are deemed too drastic to support in the Undo/Redo system, and will clear the current edit history.

-Besides those, PageUp and PageDown have been universally implemented to let you switch to the next / previous item on the current editing tool's selection list, with Home and End going to the start and end of the list.
+Besides those, PageUp and PageDown have been universally implemented to let you switch to the previous / next item on the current editing tool's selection list, with Home and End going to the start and end of the list.
 This also works for increasing/decreasing the resource placement size in Resources mode.
+Holding down the \[Ctrl\] key and using the mouse scroll wheel has the same previous / next item function.

-Some editing modes will have their own specific shortcuts, like the ones to select specific special waypoints in Waypoints mode.
-Those will be indicated in the bottom bar along with the mouse function modifiers.
+Some editing modes will have their own specific shortcuts; in Map mode, holding down the \[Ctrl\] key will allow modifying the map border, and \[Ctrl\]+\[Alt\] allows using the flood fill feature.
+In Waypoints mode, pressing \[Shift\] plus the starting letter of a special waypoint will act as shortcut for quickly selecting it.
+In Waypoints and Celltriggers modes, the \[Enter\] key functions as shortcut for the "Jump To" function.
+All such mode-dependent shortcuts will be indicated in the bottom bar along with the mouse function modifiers.

 Note that these hotkeys only work when the main window is selected; if you click on the tool window to select it, all keys will work as expected inside the selected controls.
+Also note that the tool window will automatically deselect when the mouse is moved over the main editor area, to avoid having to click the main window to activate its normal functioning.

 ### Sole Survivor and Megamaps